ni/niveristand-python/README.rst

 Usage
 =====
+Refer to the `System Definition Examples section <https://niveristand-python.readthedocs.io/en/latest/sysdef_example.html>`_ for detailed examples of how to script a system definition file.

 Refer to the `Basic Real-time Sequence Examples section <https://niveristand-python.readthedocs.io/en/latest/basic_rt_sequence_examples.html>`_ for detailed information on how to write a Python real-time sequence.